haydenjames/bench-scripts/README.md

 Recently I tried to use a benchmark script I'd used previously for a quick check of VPS CPU, Disk and Network.
 However, it's no longer online.
 As a result I wanted to keep a list of scripts and tools for benchmarking Linux servers.
 [Add suggestions here](https://github.com/haydenjames/bench-scripts/issues).

 **Use at your own risk!
 Always verify before running.
-If you find any scripts broken or other issues please [notifiy me](https://haydenjames.io/contact-me/).**
+If you find any broken scripts or issues please [notifiy me](https://haydenjames.io/contact-me/).**

 **Bench Scripts**
 * [Bench.sh](https://github.com/haydenjames/bench-scripts/blob/master/README.md#benchsh)